KhadidjaArezki/VizX/README.md

 ## VizX

-A Javascript code execution visualization tool
+A code execution visualization tool - under construction - for a subset of Javascript

 #### Start a local server